 The Rutgers researchers have been studying the immune response to IBD for the past decade.
 In a study, published in Science Immunology, researchers said that people with IBD most likely have fewer of these dedicated T cells that are essential for protecting against inflammation in their intestine.

-Derek Sant’Angelo, associated director of basic science at Robert Wood Johnson Medical School’s Child Health Institute of New Jersey, said prior research indicated that the T cells that controlled the disease were random.
+Derek Sant’Angelo, associate director of basic science at Robert Wood Johnson Medical School’s Child Health Institute of New Jersey, said prior research indicated that the T cells that controlled the disease were random.
 This new research, indicating a specific T-cells, provide a better understanding of the basic mechanisms behind the disease and should lead to more meaningful treatment for patients.

 “It is impossible to target something that happens at random, so cellular therapy or treatment wasn’t an option until our study suggested the cells were not random at all but had a purpose,” said Sant’Angelo who collaborated on the study with first author and doctoral candidate Agata Krzyanowska and other medical colleagues.